coudiahub/coudiahub/docs/guidelines/en/coding.md

+# Coudiahub coding guidelines

-Here is the coding guideline thatbshould be follow by any developers working or contributing to coudiahub code.
+Here is the coding guidelines that should be follow by any developers working or contributing to coudiahub code.